Code-4-Community/c4c-dev-docs/docs/jumpstart2/general/ticket.md

     - What will we need to do?
 3. Making Changes
     - Modify the API specification
+    - Create a new notes DTO
+    - Create a notes processor interface
+    - Create a notes sub-router API and note endpoint
     - Create a new database migration
-    - Create a notes sub-router API
-    - Create a new notes DTO
     - Create a new notes processor
-    - Create a new create note endpoint
 4. Testing!!!
 5. Making the Pull Request